Stoked! - Kitesurfing with Hip Prosthesis

 Kitesurfing remains a demanding sport – even with a prosthesis.
 Further dangers are:

-• Crashes in shallow water: Hard impacts stress joints and bones.
+• Crashes in shallow water: Hard impacts strain the joint and bone.

-• Twist injuries: Twisting in the water can damage muscles and tendons.
+• Twist injuries: Twisting motions in the water can damage muscles and tendons.

 Equipment recommendations for kitesurfers with hip prosthesis

-• Helmet and crash protection vest: Additional protection
+• Helmet and impact protection vest: Additional protection

 Travel destinations and spots for kitesurfers with special needs (hip TEP)